JasonHezhengFan/MLproject/README.md

 second part is using adaboost to solve real life probelm regarding classify workpieces quality.

-the rest is modification about adaboost
+the rest are modification about adaboost.

+noted:workpieces data is very complex, requiring further cleaning technique.